-- Take off the paper and turn the material inside out, a pencil will help with this.
+- Take off the paper and turn the material inside out – a pencil will help with this.
 Squeeze the safety bean bag/s inside the animal material and then hand sew the last part of the material shut.

-I’m sure there’s a sewing tool for this but I used the gas stove to heat a needle and bent it into a hook.
+I’m sure there’s a sewing tool for this, but I used the gas stove to heat a needle and bent it into a hook.
 Then, it was easy to sew buttons and thread onto the animal bean bags!

-Now you can decorate them (my favourite part!).
-The buttons and thread helped to hide some of my sewing imperfections too.
+Now you can decorate them (my favourite part!)
+The buttons and thread helped to hide some of my sewing imperfections, too.

+I hope you enjoy our DIY animal bean bags.
 What bean bag animal would you like to see?
 Do you sew?